navidsafaeian/MarsRover-NASA-Search-and-Sample-Return-Challenge/README.md

-# Mars Rover Project:
-## Search and Sample Return NASA Chalenge
+## Mars Rover Project: NASA Search and Sample Return Challenge!

 This search and sample return project was based after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html), and it provides experience with the three essential elements of robotics, which are perception, decision making and actuation.
 This specific project uses the Unity game engine to simulate the environment.